Skip to main content

 Key Architectural Decisions

-3. View Layer Separation: Both the 2D canvas (ViewManager) and 3D canvas (Scene Compiler) are decoupled from the data pipeline.
-Each runs its own subprocess-based rendering and is driven by pipeline signals rather than being part of the DAG.
+6. View Layer Separation: Both the 2D canvas (ViewManager) and 3D canvas (Scene Compiler / OpPlayer) are decoupled from the data pipeline.
+Each is driven by pipeline signals rather than being part of the intent.

-8. Debounced Reconciliation: Changes are batched with configurable delays to avoid excessive pipeline cycles during rapid edits.
+8. Debounced Reconciliation: Doc changes are batched with a 200 ms debounce (REBUILD_DEBOUNCE_MS) to avoid excessive pipeline cycles during rapid edits.